Easy attention: A simple attention mechanism for temporal predictions with transformers: Summary and conclusions

 \section{Summary and conclusions}

-In the present study we proposed a novel attention mechanism for transformer neural networks, namely easy attention, which does not rely on queries and keys to generate attention scores and removes the nonlinear $\rm softmax$ function away.
-The easy attention arises from the nonelastic nature of the trace, as this makes impossible any backwards track-ability of the information, decreasing the relevance of the exact value of each matrix element.
-Taking this into account, we proposed to learn the attention scores $\boldsymbol{\alpha}$ instead of learning the queries and keys matrices, removing the $\mathbf{W}_K$, $\mathbf{W}_Q$ and $\rm softmax$ from the self attention, yielding a considerable reduction in the numbers of parameters.
-Furthermore, we propose the sparse easy attention, which reduces the number of learnable parameters of the tensor $\boldsymbol{\alpha}$ by only learning the diagonal elements, and a method to perform multi-head easy attention which employs multiple $\boldsymbol{\alpha}$ to improve the long-term predictions.
+We proposed a novel attention mechanism for transformer neural networks, namely the easy attention, which does not rely on queries and keys to generate attention scores and eliminates the nonlinear $\rm softmax$ function.
+The easy attention arises from the nonelastic nature of the trace, as this makes impossible any backwards traceability of the information, decreasing the relevance of the exact value of each matrix element.
+Taking this into account, we propose to learn the attention scores $\boldsymbol{\alpha}$ directly, instead of learning the query and key matrices, removing the $\mathbf{W}_K$, $\mathbf{W}_Q$ and $\rm softmax$ from the attention mechanism, yielding a considerable reduction in the numbers of parameters.
+Furthermore, we propose the sparse-easy-attention method, which further reduces the number of learnable parameters of the tensor $\boldsymbol{\alpha}$ by only learning the (near-) diagonal elements.
+We also propose a method to perform multi-head easy attention which employs multiple $\boldsymbol{\alpha}$ to improve the long-term predictions. {Considering chaotic systems as our predictive problem, the invariant nature of attractors and the sensitivity to small perturbations on the initial conditions, suggest that it may be more convenient to use an input-independent model.
+In future works we will expand the interpretability of the model with operator theory~\cite{Igor}, leveraging ideas from both Koopman Operator Theory and quantum mechanics, specifically the Schr\"odinger equation, where the operator evolving the observable is input independent.}